dwarvesf/playground/Engineering/Introducing HTMX - Navigating the Advantages and Concerns.md

 ### Improved Performance

 HTMX is lightweight, leading to faster initial page loads and reduced client-side processing.
 This results in a better user experience, especially for web applications with frequent UI updates.
-However, in large-scale applications with frequent UI updates, React is better in performance thank to its virtual DOM.
+However, in large-scale applications with frequent UI updates, React is better in performance thanks to its virtual DOM.

-### Locality of Behaviour (Lob)
+### Locality of Behaviour (LoB)

 HTMX emphasizes the locality of behavior, enabling developers to understand code functionality within a small, self-contained portion.
 This enhances code transparency and maintainability while streamlining development efforts.

 ### Product Agility
-HTMX do work and improve product agility alot as it has been proved by [a real-world transition from React to htmx](https://htmx.org/essays/a-real-world-react-to-htmx-port/).
+HTMX works in improving product agility as it has been proven in [a real-world transition from React to htmx](https://htmx.org/essays/a-real-world-react-to-htmx-port/).

 ## The Concerns With HTMX
-### Violate Seperate of Concerns (SOC)
+### Violation of Separation of Concerns (SOC)

 HTMX can blur the lines between data management and presentation, as backends must respond with HTMX content rather than traditional RESTful APIs with Json.
 As a result, some many different clients such as mobile app, browser, ... might not able to consume the API.